coq/coq/doc/sphinx/proof-engine/ltac.rst

    This tactic currently does not support nesting, and will report times based on the innermost execution.
-This is due to the fact that it is implemented using the tactics
+This is due to the fact that it is implemented using the following internal tactics:

    .. tacn:: restart_timer @string
       :name: restart_timer

-   and
+      Reset a timer

-   .. tacn:: finish_timing {? @string} @string
+   .. tacn:: finish_timing {? (@string)} @string
       :name: finish_timing

-   which (re)set and display an optionally named timer, respectively.
-The parenthesized string argument to :n:`finish_timing` is also optional, and determines the label associated with the timer for printing.
+      Display an optionally named timer.
+The parenthesized string argument is also optional, and determines the label associated with the timer for printing.

-   By copying the definition of :n:`time_constr` from the standard library, users can achive support for a fixed pattern of nesting by passing different :n:`@string` parameters to :n:`restart_timer` and :n:`finish_timing` at each level of nesting.
+   By copying the definition of :tacn:`time_constr` from the standard library, users can achive support for a fixed pattern of nesting by passing different :token:`string` parameters to :tacn:`restart_timer` and :tacn:`finish_timing` at each level of nesting.

    .. example::